-1. Availability of funding (for the Joint Hurricane Testbed this includes TPC resources).
+- 1. Availability of funding (for the Joint Hurricane Testbed this includes TPC resources).

 - 2. Balance/distribution of funds:

 - a.
 Geographically

 - b.
 By type of institutions

 - c.
 By type of partners

 - d.
 By research areas

 - e.
 By project types

-3. Whether this project duplicates other projects funded or considered for funding by NOAA or other federal agencies.
+- 3. Whether this project duplicates other projects funded or considered for funding by NOAA or other federal agencies.

-- 4. Program priorities and policy factors (see section I. B.). - 5.
-Applicant's prior award performance. - 6.
-Partnerships and/or Participation of targeted groups.
+- 4. Program priorities and policy factors (see section I. B.).

+- 5. Applicant's prior award performance.

+- 6. Partnerships and/or Participation of targeted groups.

+- 7. NEPA determination and draft of necessary documentation before recommendations for funding are made to the Grants Officer.

 Successful applicants are then notified.
 Funded projects become a JHT activity with a duration of one to two years.
 Note that two-year proposals are initially funded for one year, with funding for a second year contingent upon a favorable review near the end of the first year and upon available NOAA funds.
 Unsuccessful applicants will be notified of the final selection upon completion of the review and selection process.
 All applicants will receive their normalized average scores and rankings (by criteria and total) regarding their application.
-Copies of all submitted preapplications and proposals will be retained by the JHT staff and will become the property of the U.S. Government.
+Copies of all submitted LOIs and proposals will be retained by the JHT staff and will become the property of the U.S. Government.